“And He was giving them a parable to show that at all times they ought to pray and not faint” (Luke 18:1).

 She knew I was praying for a certain family member who seems forever in some kind of predicament.
 She asked, “Why do you pray?
 I don’t see it doing any good.”

-When I caught my breath–I could not believe a Christian asking such a question–I said, “Ask me why I breathe air.
+When I caught my breath–this was a believer asking such a question–I said, “Ask me why I breathe air.
 It’s what I do to live.”

 She did not let me off that easily.
 “Do you really think God is going to do what you ask?
 Is that why you pray?”